 Do Thousands of Alien Contact Accounts Share Same Message?

-Though UFO sightings have been traced back to the days of prehistoric man — ancient rock art of space craft, mysterious symbols, and non-human/non-animal creatures can be found on cave walls all over the world — the overwhelming number of encounters have only recently been given the attention they deserve.
-UFO abduction stories and alien contact have poured into the mainstream for decades, even though those who claim the experiences often find themselves the brunt of social mockery.
+Though UFO sightings have been traced to the days of prehistoric man — with ancient drawings of spacecraft, mysterious symbols, and humanoid creatures depicted on cave walls all over the world — the overwhelming number of encounters are only now starting to receive the attention they deserve.
+UFO abduction stories and alien contact have poured into the mainstream for decades, even while those who claim to have had these experiences find themselves as targets of social mockery.

 UFO Abduction Experiences

-The typical abductee stereotype is unfair and outdated.
-Giving further credence to abduction claims are respected professionals who have come forward with their own stories, including myriad military personnel, media personalities, and political figures.
-There are so many people from all walks of life reporting abductions that a new generation of dedicated researchers has emerged, interested in learning more about these vivid and often terrifying experiences.
-Attempting to validate the lingering suffering and emotional scars of abductees are clinical psychologists who are working to cope with the ensuing trauma and disruption to abductees’ daily lives.
+Giving actual credence to contact claims are the accounts of respected professionals who’ve come forward with their own stories, including military personnel, media personalities, and political figures.
+There are many people from all walks of life who have reported abductions and contact, such that a new generation of dedicated researchers has emerged, interested in learning more about these vivid and often terrifying experiences.
+Meanwhile, a number of psychologists have attempted to understand the lingering trauma and emotional scars of these abductees who work to cope with the ensuing trauma and disruption in their daily lives.

-Harvard psychiatrist John Mack observed that fear of social rejection and invalidation can often be more traumatic to the abductee than the actual experience of abduction.
-He said, “Every other culture in history except this one, in the history of the human race, has believed there were other entities, other intelligences in the universe…Why are we so goofy about this?
+Harvard psychiatrist John Mack observed that the fear of social rejection and invalidation can often be more traumatic to an abductee than the actual experience of abduction.
+He said, “Every other culture in history except this one, in the history of the human race, has believed there were other entities, other intelligences in the universe… why are we so goofy about this?
 Why do we treat people like they’re crazy, humiliate them, if they’re experiencing some other intelligence?”

 Similarly, physicist and UFO researcher Stanton Friedman noted, “I check all my audiences [on the lecture circuit] and find that, while in agreement with polls, 10% have had a sighting but only 5-10% of these witnesses have been willing to report what they saw.
 Biggest reason?
 Fear of ridicule.”